henrywo1fe/capstone-project-public/README.md

 ### Project Overview

 The project's aim is to build a model that can predict how urgently a patient needs medical care.
 The target variable will be a custom measure called 'medical_urgency', which is a function of 'esi'.
 We will train different models with an aim to improve accuracy score, and to learn the most inflential factors in predicting urgency of medical care.
+The problem is a classification problem.

 The intention is to provide information to hospitals and medical proffessionals that could help them make medical care more efficient in emergency departments, and also to provide a tool that can be used in emergency departments to predict how urgently a patient needs care based on a selection on factors, so that patients can more efficiently be helped.

+After investgating this the project will investigate prediction of hospital addmission, which can be utilised in similar ways.

 ### Walkthrough Demo